-A by pass fee of R50.00 will be charged to all patients who come to public health hospitals without a referral letter primary health care institutions and or a doctor.
+A by pass fee of R50.00 will be charged to all patients who come to public health hospitals without a referral letter from primary health care institutions and or a doctor.

-4. IMPLEMENTATION OF 2014/15 TARIFFS
+IMPLEMENTATION OF TARIFFS

-UPFS tariffs will increase by 5.6 % from the 2013/14 financial year and the increase applies to externally funded pa only.
-Tariffs for self funded patients have not increased.
+Patient fees will increase by 5.6% from the 2018/19 financial year and the increase applies to externally funded and subsidized patients.
+This is a Uniform Patient Fee Schedule (UPFS) tariff that is applicable throughout the Republic of South Africa.